SathyaBhat/spotify-dl/GETTING_STARTED.md

         pip3 install spotify_dl

 2. Login to [Spotify developer console](https://developer.spotify.com/my-applications/#!/applications) and click on "Create an App".
 Fill in details for name and description
-    - Click on "Edit Settings"
-    - Under "Redirect URIs", enter `https://spotifydl.sathyabh.at/`
-    - Click on "Save".

 3. Make a note of Client ID and Client Secret.
 These values need to be then set `SPOTIPY_CLIENT_ID`, `SPOTIPY_CLIENT_SECRET` environment variables respectively.
-Also `SPOTIPY_REDIRECT_URI` environment variable to `https://spotifydl.sathyabh.at/`

     You can set environment variables in Linux like so:

             export SPOTIPY_CLIENT_ID=your-spotify-client-id
             export SPOTIPY_CLIENT_SECRET=your-spotify-client-secret
-            export SPOTIPY_REDIRECT_URI=https://spotifydl.sathyabh.at/

     Windows users, check for [this question](http://superuser.com/a/284351/4377) for details on how you can set environment variables.
 If you don't wish to use my URL for the redirect, you are free to use any valid URL.
 Just ensurethe redirect URL set as the environment variable matches with what you have entered in the developer console & in the environment variable above.

 4. Create your YouTube API key & fetch the keys from [Google Developer Console](https://console.developers.google.com/apis/api/youtube/overview).
 Set the key as `YOUTUBE_DEV_KEY` environment variable as mentioned above.
-Note that as of version 5 you do not have to set this - it will fallback to scraping the YouTube page.
+Note that as of **version 5 you do not have to set this** - it will fallback to scraping the YouTube page.

         export YOUTUBE_DEV_KEY=youtube-dev-key

 5. Run the script using `spotify_dl`. spotify_dl accepts different parameters, for more details run `spotify_dl -h`.

-   For most users `spotify_dl -l spotify_playlist_link -o download_directory` should do where
+   For most users `spotify_dl -l spotify_playlist_link -o download_directory -s yes` should do where

    - `spotify_playlist_link` is a link to Spotify's playlist.
 You can get it from the 3-dot menu.